iamsubhrajit10/Parallel-Distributed-Systems/TennisServe/readme.md

 # TennisServe: A Parallel Game Matching Server with OpenMP & MPI

-A tennis game matching server simulation, where multiple players sends requests to the game server for games: singles/doubles, male/female/mixed.
-The server, based on availability of the limited tennis courts, i.e. 4, matches the players' requests, continuosly.
+TennisServe is a simulation of a tennis game matching server where multiple players send requests to the server for games: singles, doubles, male, female, or mixed.
+The server continuously matches players' requests based on the availability of the limited tennis courts (4 courts).

-The tennis server utilizes OpenMP Threads to handle client requests, and on the other end, players communicate with each other with MPI calls.
+The tennis server utilizes OpenMP threads to handle client requests, while players communicate with each other using MPI calls.

 Below, the simulation setup is described: